SiftScience/sift-ios/DESIGNDOC.md

   - **_rootDirPath_** : {type: string}
     - Set rootDirPath value and serverUrlFormat value that is the location of the API endpoint; defaults to @"https://api3.siftscience.com/v3/accounts/%@/mobile_events"
 - **accountId** : {type: string}
   - Your account ID; defaults to nil.
 - **beaconKey** : {type: string}
   - Your beacon key; defaults to nil.
 - **userId** : {type: string}
   - Your User ID; defaults to nil.
 - **disallowCollectingLocationData** : {type: boolean}
   - Whether to allow location collection; defaults to false.

 This class mainly handles the following task:

-- Archive/Save all of the sift instance states to the disk using shared preference, which includes Sift.Config, user Id, app state queue and device properties queue.
-- Unarchive/Restore all the sift instance states(Sift.Confi, user Id, and queues) from disk.
+- Setting Sift Configuration.
+- Setting user Id.
 - Appends the collected event to the App State queue and Device Properties queue.
-- Setting Sift.Config.
-- Setting user Id.
+- Collect Location and Device Motion Data.

 Following are the static API to interact with SDK:
 - **setAccountId**(_accountId_)